PascalAOMS/dynamic-polyfill/README.md

 > _**Note:** Does not polyfill syntactic sugar like **Classes, enhanced Object literals** and features like **Arrow Functions** or **Template Strings**.
 Use compilers like Babel for that._

 ## How does it work?
-The module tests the given functions in `fills` (see below) against the window to check if the browser supports everything.
+The module tests the given functions in `fills` (see below) against the window object to check if the browser supports them.

-If not, it creates a link like `https://cdn.polyfill.io/v2/polyfill.js?features=fetch`, inserts a script tag to make the HTTP request and loads only the needed polyfills.
+If not, it creates a link to the API service (i.e.`https://cdn.polyfill.io/v2/polyfill.js?features=fetch`) to load only the needed polyfills.
-The tag is put at the bottom of the page with the `async` attribute.
+The script tag is put at the bottom of the page with the `async` attribute.

 ## How to use?
 NPM: `npm i dynamic-polyfill`